eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.homematic/README.md

 ### DISPLAY_SUBMIT

-Adds multiple virtual datapoints to the HM-Dis-WM55 device to easily send colored text and icons to the display
+Adds multiple virtual datapoints to the HM-Dis-WM55 and HM-Dis-EP-WM55 devices to easily send (colored) text and icons to the display.

+**Note:** The HM-Dis-EP-WM55 has only a black and white display and therefore does not support datapoints for colored lines.
+In addition, only lines 1-3 can be set.

 Example: Display text at line 1,3 and 5 when the bottom button on the display is pressed